tsachit/import-netflix-viewing-history/README.md

 - Search the show
 - Click at the end of the show

 This may look stupid, but losing watched history confuses me if I have watched any particular episode.
 Hence, this script.
+Also I wanted this to be a good Python learning experience :)